uml-robotics/uml_hri_nerve_navigation/README.md

     * **2d/** - Contains 2d maps used by map_server
     * **3d/** - Contains octomaps used by octomap_server
 * **src/** - Contains all c++ source files.
+  * **dord_calculator.cpp** - Calculates and logs the DORD metric on the nerve_long_hall map
   * **estop.cpp** - Publishes zero velocity on the /cmd_vel topic at a fast rate in case of an emergency
-  * **goal_pub.cpp** - Publishes the A and B goal point on the /goal and /goal_opposite topics and alternates the goal points after the robot reaches the goal it was navigating to.
+  * **goal_pub.cpp** - Reads the navigation goals defined in goal CSV files and publishes the current navigation goal on the /goal topic.
+Also provides services to be able to change the current goal and reset the goal order.
+  * **logger.cpp** - Logs various robot data used to evaluate navigation tests.
   * **mover.cpp** - Reads the current goal on the /goal topic and commands the navigation stack to move to that goal.
   * **obstacle_bot.cpp** - Commands the obstacle bot to move to various goals.
-  * **logger.cpp** - Logs various robot data used to evaluate navigation tests.
-  * **goal_pub.cpp** - Publishes a goal on the /goal topic.
   * **setup_fetch.cpp** - Resets Fetch's current state into a state that is state for navigation - TODO
 * **run_test.sh** - A script that automatically launches and performs a test
 ## Important Launch Files: